Drone Laws in Jamaica

 In this post, you will learn which rules currently exist in Jamaica for the use of drones.

-Maximum horizontal distance and FPV: You must fly your drone always within the visual line of sight in Jamaica.
+You must always keep your drone within visual line of sight.
 The use of a first-person view system is not allowed.
-The distance between the controller and the drone may not exceed 500 meters.
+The distance between the pilot and the drone may not exceed 500 meters.

-Compulsory insurance: As far as I know, you do not need a multicopter insurance in Jamaica.
-Nevertheless, we recommend you to buy a suitable policy.
+As far as I know, you do not need a multicopter insurance in Jamaica.
+Nevertheless, we recommend having one.

-Other safe distances: A drone is not allowed to fly over organized open-air rallies.
-Such crowds must be kept 150 meters (500 feet) apart.
-Uninvolved persons must always be at least 50 meters away.
-Only during take-off and landing may this distance be fallen below.
+Drones are not allowed to fly over organized open-air events.
+Such crowds must be at least 150 meters (500 feet) away.
+A distance of at least 50 meters should be kept to bystanders.
+Only during take-off and landing may this distance be shorter.
 In these situations, a minimum distance of 30 meters applies.

-Special regulations: In Jamaica, drones must always be equipped with a failsafe mechanism, which automatically causes the aerial vehicle to land when a connection is lost.
+In Jamaica, drones must always be equipped with a failsafe mechanism, which automatically causes the aerial vehicle to land when the connection is lost.

-Commercial pilot rules: Before each flight, commercial multicopter controllers must apply in writing for a Special Aerial Work Permit to the Jamaica Civil Aviation Authority (JCAA).
-This permit may impose additional conditions.
+Before each flight, commercial drone pilots must apply in writing for a Special Aerial Work Permit to the Jamaica Civil Aviation Authority (JCAA).
+This permit may include additional restrictions.